WELCOME to the friendly neighborhood lit assistant fount of knowledge!

 Some things are useful to know early on.
 Some can only be learned through experience.

-Please note that no writing advice is universal.
+TO REITERATE: no writing advice is universal.
 If you find any of this advice helpful, please use it!
 If it does not apply to your materials or situation, feel free to disregard!